How to get rid of moles – 4 humane ways and the harmful methods to always avoid

 (Image credit: Steven Taylor)

-The first step is to determine an active runway the mole is using.
-This can be done by poking holes in the top of a tunnel and keeping an eye on it.
+The first step is to determine the active runway the mole is using.
+This can be done by poking holes in the top of a tunnel and keeping an eye on it - you can use anything to do this, like this garden trowel from Amazon.
 If the hole is repaired within one to two days, you have found an active tunnel.

 4. Install solar repellents

-An easy, non-invasive method to deter moles is using a solar-powered mole repeller (this one is highly rated on Amazon).
-These small additions to your garden emit a low-frequency vibration through the soil which aims to mimic the sound created by another animal digging through your yard – such as a competing mole or predator.
+An easy, non-invasive method to deter moles is using a solar-powered mole repellent (from Amazon).
+These small additions to your garden emit a low-frequency vibration through the soil, which aims to mimic the sound created by another animal digging through your yard – such as a competing mole or predator.

 These methods are used for getting rid of moles, but there are good reasons for avoiding them.

-1. Avoid using castor oil to deter moles
+1. Don't use castor oil to deter moles

 Close up of a mole nose emerging from a mole hill